Jon R. Lindsay, Age of Deception: Cybersecurity as Secret Statecraft in Cornell Series in Security Affairs (Ithaca: Cornell University Press, 2025)

-Jon R. Lindsay, Information Technology and Military Power (Ithaca: Cornell University Press, 2020)
+Jon R. Lindsay, Information Technology and Military Power in Cornell Series in Security Affairs (Ithaca: Cornell University Press, 2020)

 Jon R. Lindsay and Erik Gartzke, eds., Cross-Domain Deterrence: Strategy in an Era of Complexity (New York: Oxford University Press, 2019)